lzwjava/blog-source/notes/2025-02-27-bean-definition-en.md

 translated: false
 ---

-Based on The error you provided, your Java application running on IBM WebSphere with OSGi support is encountering a `BeanDefinitionStoreException` during the initialization of the Spring Framework application context.
+Based on the error you provided, your Java application running on IBM WebSphere with OSGi support is encountering a `BeanDefinitionStoreException` during the initialization of the Spring Framework application context.
 This exception indicates an "Invalid bean definition," which typically stems from a misconfiguration in your Spring setup.
 Below is a comprehensive guide to troubleshoot and fix the issue.

 ---